databricks/terraform-provider-databricks/docs/resources/mws_workspaces.md

 ---
 # databricks_mws_workspaces resource

--> **Note** This resource has an evolving API, which will change in the upcoming versions of the provider in order to simplify user experience.

--> **Note** Initialize provider with `alias = "mws"`, `host  = "https://accounts.cloud.databricks.com"` and use `provider = databricks.mws` for all `databricks_mws_*` resources.
+-> **Note** Initialize provider with `alias = "mws"`, `host  = "https://accounts.cloud.databricks.com"` and use `provider = databricks.mws`.
 We require all `databricks_mws_*` resources to be created within its own dedicated terraform module of your environment.
 Usually this module creates VPC and IAM roles as well.
 Code that creates workspaces and code that [manages workspaces](../guides/workspace-management.md) must be in separate terraform modules to avoid common confusion between `provider = databricks.mws` and `provider = databricks.created_workspace`.
 This is why we specify `databricks_host` and `databricks_token` outputs, that have to be used in the latter modules:

 ```hcl
 provider "databricks" {